peter-evans/sendgrid-action/README.md

 A GitHub Action to send email with [SendGrid](https://sendgrid.com/).

-The action simply executes a Node.js script allowing you to customise sending email with the [Node.js API Library](https://github.com/sendgrid/sendgrid-nodejs).
+The action executes a Node.js script allowing you to customise sending email with the [Node.js API Library](https://github.com/sendgrid/sendgrid-nodejs).

 ## Usage